 This idea came about when my wife and I attended a family reunion, where I had an interesting talk with one of my brothers-in-law.
 At that time he was fairly high in the ranks of the state patrol in a state that borders the one I live in.

 He told me a large state penitentiary was being abandoned in a few months, and inmates were being moved to a newly built facility.
 The state didn’t appear to care about the old facility, and it would likely be left to deteriorate.
-The penitentiary holds about 7,000, has high, thick concrete walls, and is equipped with an industrial plant for making furniture.
-Gardening grounds are there, too.

 My brother-in-law said he and another guy were daydreaming and pondering possibilities in the event the old prison could be acquired.
-Could it be turned into a place to set up a community for like-minded people who want to survive catastrophe or collapse?
+Could it have been turned into a place to set up a community for like-minded people who want to survive catastrophe or collapse?
 I thought it sounded like a neat idea.

 My brother-in-law is a decent guy, and I appreciate the chat we had.
 I don’t think he was just blowing smoke.
 However, eventually nothing more was said about this.